chirag127/chirag127/README.md

 ### Hi there 👋

-- 👋 I’m a software developer at innercord.
+- 👋 I’m a software developer at tcs.
 - 👀 I’m interested in Artificial intelligence, Natural language processing,low code.
 - 🌱 I’m currently improving my skills in the full stack devopment via the mern stack and the machine learning.
 - 💞️ I’m looking for job in software development related positions.